system76/docs/_articles/upgrade-pop.md

 ---

-### Create Installation USB

-First, we recommend having Pop!_OS installation media handy before starting any upgrades in case you need to reinstall the operating system.
-Instructions on creating a USB with Pop!_OS are located in our [live disk](/articles/live-disk/) article.
+### Upgrading to Pop!\_OS 19.10

+<u>NOTE: Users running Pop!\_OS 18.04 LTS may also upgrade to Pop!\_OS 19.10 (if they wish) starting in November 2019</u>

+First, make sure you have applied all updates to your system.
+You can do this through the Pop!\_Shop, or through Terminal.
+Once the updates are applied, a notification will appear at the top of your screen saying that an update is available.

+Clicking on the notification takes you to the system's "About" page, where you will notice a new feature has been added.
+The System76 upgrade package will display a message that Pop!\_OS 19.10 is available with a blue "Download" button.

+Click the button and the download will begin.

+Once the download is complete you will receive a second notification saying the upgrade is ready.

+Click on the notification and your computer will restart to the upgrade screen.

+After the upgrade is finished you will be taken back to the login page, and voila!
+Your system is now running Pop!\_OS 19.10!

 ### Backup Your Files

-Next, we recommend backing up all important files from your computer.
-The upgrade process will leave your files intact, but it's best to be safe!
+The upgrade process will leave your files intact, but it's always a good idea to play it safe, and create a backup of any important files.
 Please read our article on [how to backup your files](/articles/backup-files/) for helpful instructions.

+### Create Installation USB (Optional)

+Some users may prefer to have Pop!\_OS installation media handy before starting any upgrades in case they need to reinstall the operating system.
+Instructions on creating a USB with Pop!\_OS are located in our [live disk](/articles/live-disk/) article.

-### Upgrade from Pop!_OS 18.04 to Pop!_OS 18.10
+### Upgrade from Pop!\_OS 18.04 to Pop!\_OS 19.10

 By default LTS releases are set to only upgrade to another LTS such as 16.04 LTS to 18.04 LTS.
-To change this, first upgrade all current packages with this these commands:
+However, in November (2019) it will be possible for users who wish to upgrade from Pop!\_OS 18.04 to Pop!\_OS 19.10 through standard GUI method on the "About" page.

+### Advanced Install (Terminal)

+Users wishing to use the Terminal to apply the upgrade may do so by running the following commands:

 ```
 sudo apt update